quentinglorieux/LesHouchesTemplate/readme.md

     - Do it in OVH (or somewhere else) with a CNAME towards Netlify site adress
     - Go to Netlify Domain > Register the subdomain
     - Ask for a certificate

-## Edit the template

-Most of the configuration can be found in the config.yml file.
-Edit this to access most of the parameters.

-## Run it locally
-hugo serve